Easy cordon bleu schnitzel with chicken breast, baked in the oven, crunchy and oozing with cheese, delicious and less fussy to make.

 Instructions

-- Mix the oil and the sweet paprika powder in a small bowl.
-Line a baking tray with parchment paper and brush it with the oil mixture.
+- Oil mixture: Mix the oil and the sweet paprika powder in a small bowl.
+3 tablespoon oil + ½ teaspoon sweet paprika powder

-- Place the flour on a large plate.
+- Prepare breading stations: Place the flour on a large plate.
 Lightly beat the eggs in a shallow bowl.
 Add the lemon zest and some nutmeg.
-Place the breadcrumbs on another large plate.
+Place the breadcrumbs on another large plate.2 tablespoon flour + 2 eggs + zest ½ lemon + a few gratings of nutmeg + 1 cup/ 100 g breadcrumbs

-- Place on the prepared baking tray.
-Brush lightly with some of the oil mixture, reserve the rest of the oil for later.
+- Brush: Brush the cordon bleu schnitzel all over with about ⅔ of the oil mixture.
+Reserve the rest of the oil for later.

 J J Goodway says